joshamore/file_metadata_microservice/README.md

 ## What it does
 An app that returns the size of an uploaded file (in bytes) as a JavaScript object.

-Use `?offser=x` to set the number of results you would like returned.

 ## Output example

 **Uploading a jpg image will return this**